Policies and documents

 The data we collect and how we collect it

 We collect data related to age, disability, ethnicity, religion and belief, sex/gender, sexuality and transgender identity.
 We also ask students about being a carer or a care leaver so our dedicated officer can contact you about the support and benefits you may be entitled to.

 We collect data from our students at the point of application either directly to the university or through UCAS.
 We collect data from staff through the recruitment process and through an annual request to update your staff record.

 What we do with the data

 The data enables us to monitor the diversity of our student and staff population and identify whether we need to do more to recruit or retain people with diverse identities and backgrounds.
 We use the information to check progress against our equality objectives, to improve our policies and practices and provide equality of opportunity and outcome to all students and staff.
 The information also helps us to identify gaps and barriers.

-We report on our student and staff population annually to the governing body and publish equality data on our website.
+We report on our student and staff population annually to the Board of Governors and publish diversity monitoring data on our website.
 Every year, we send some of the information we hold about our students and staff to the Higher Education Statistics Agency (HESA).
 This forms your HESA record which includes information about your age, disability status, ethnicity, sex, as well as gender identity, sexual orientation, and religion or belief, should you choose to provide it.
 This information assists with nationwide monitoring of equality of opportunity and eliminating unlawful discrimination in accordance with the Equality Act.
 HESA cannot use the anonymised data in any way to identify individuals.

 If you don't want to give information

 You do not have to give information (with some exceptions), but it will help you and the wider student and staff community as well as the University if you do.